USFWS/AMAPPS/README.md

 3) Quality Control / Data Processing in R and GIS
 --------------------------------------------------------
-**Process:**
-- This section describes how to QA/QC the data using R, ArcMap, and Python within ArcMap.
-You will run "part1", check the shapefiles in ArcMap, save those files, then run "part2" of the scripts.
+*This section describes how to QA/QC the data using R, ArcMap, and Python within ArcMap.
+You will run "part1", check the shapefiles in ArcMap, save those files, then run "part2" of the scripts.*

-**Scripts needed:**
+**Step 1:**
+- Create AMAPPS_year_month folder in AMAPPS/raw_data and AMAPPS/clean_data
+- In raw_data create X folders for each crew (e.g. if there are 3 crews, create 3 folders, one for each crew labeled CrewXXXX).
+See past years for guidance.
+- Downloaded raw observation and effort files from SharePoint (CrewXXXXseat_MonthDayYear_birds and CrewXXXXseat_MonthDayYear_track) and put them in the appropriate raw_data/CrewXXXX folder.
+These naming convensions are important!
+- If the raw data were emailed to you and not put on SharePoint, then upload these data to SharePoint

+**Step 2:**
-- processSurveyData_part1.R -> This will load packages and functions.
-You should alter the beginning of this file for surveyFolder and yearLabel.
-This will clean the data and generate temporary shapefiles.
+- Open *AMAPPS/code/clearning_raw_data/processSurveyData_part1.R* in R. This will load packages, functions, clean the data, and generate temporary shapefiles.
+- Correct paths for *surveyFolder* and *yearLabel* and go through this script one step at a time.
-              *WARNING*: The "py.exe" will be dependent on your ArcGIS version (e.g. 10.3) and you might also have installer issues (64 bit vs. 32 bit) -- to test this you can go into the python window in ArcGIS and type *import sys* -> hit enter -> then type *print(sys.version)*.
+- *WARNING*: The "py.exe" will be dependent on your ArcGIS version (e.g. 10.3) and you might also have installer issues (64 bit vs. 32 bit) -- to test this you can go into the python window in ArcGIS and type *import sys* -> hit enter -> then type *print(sys.version)*.
 You might also need to check your Rstudio version (Tools-Options).
 Issues like this might also occur with the 'RODBC' package, odbcDriverConnect function.

-    *Within this script*:
+    *Within processSurveyData_part1.R*:
     - RProfile.R loads neccessary librarys and runs the following functions:
         - addBegEnd\_GISeditObsTrack.R -> this is for after the GIS edits, if points were deleted and new BEG/END counts need to be added
         - addBegEnd\_Obs.R -> this adds BEG/END counts if needed